johndwells/Minimee/README.md

 		'base_url'			=> 'http://site.com',

 		/**
-		 * An optional unique 'cachebusting' string to force Minimee to generate a new cache.
+		 * An optional unique 'cachebusting' string to force Minimee to generate a new cache whenever updated.
 		 */
 		'cachebust'			=> '',